forattini-dev/tuiuiu.js/docs/core/signals.md

 # Signals & State

 Tuiuiu uses **Signals** for state management.
 Signals are a reactive primitive that automatically tracks dependencies and triggers updates when values change.
-This is similar to SolidJS or Preact Signals.
+This provides fine-grained reactivity.

+## createSignal

 ## Why Signals?